Get,

 • It may have sedative potential (may induce sleep and calmness)

-• It may have anti-ulcer potential2
+• It may have anti-ulcer potential

-Potential Uses of Brahmi:
+Potential Uses of Brahmi

 The potential uses of brahmi might be beneficial for various conditions.
 However, more research is needed to state the true potential of brahmi for human health.

-1. Potential Uses of Brahmi for Stomach:
+1. Potential Uses of Brahmi for Stomach

 However, more studies are required to ascertain the potential uses of brahmi for ulcers.
 Therefore, kindly consult a doctor as stomach ulcers and IBS are serious problems and should only be diagnosed and treated by a qualified doctor.

-2. Potential Uses of Brahmi for Brain:
+2. Potential Uses of Brahmi for Brain

 • For seizure: In Ayurvedic medicine, Brahmi has been used as a solution for seizures.
-The extracts of Brahmi were tested on animals, which showed anti-convulsant activity in animals.2 Therefore, Brahmi might be helpful in convulsions seen in seizures.
+The extracts of Brahmi were tested on animals, which showed anti-convulsant activity in animals6.
+Therefore, Brahmi might be helpful in convulsions seen in seizures.
 However, human studies are required to confirm its anti-convulsant properties.

-3. Potential Uses of Brahmi for liver:
+3. Potential Uses of Brahmi for liver

-4. Potential Uses of Brahmi for Cancer:
+4. Potential Uses of Brahmi for Cancer

-Though there are studies that show the benefits of Brahmi in various conditions, these are old and insufficient and there is a need for further studies to establish the true extent of the benefits of Brahmi on human health.
+Though there are studies that show the benefits of Brahmi in various conditions, these are old and insufficient, and there is a need for further studies to establish the true extent of the benefits of Brahmi on human health.

-How to Use Brahmi:
+How to Use Brahmi

 You can use brahmi in: